MASTER MECHANIC or FLEDGLING WRITER?

 Unlike Ajax and his mechanical assignments, I eventually get my literary compositions perfected and ready to send out to publications.
 Even at that point they’re not 100% error free.
 I know editors will take care of the ones I missed, or at least I hope they do.

-A book of mine that was recently published has some deliberate grammatical errors in it.
-I informed the editors to leave them as is because they went along with the book title, “Ordinary, Average Guy – Uncensored Memoirs of a Trailer Park Refugee.”
+A book of mine that was recently published contains some deliberate grammatical errors.
+I advised the editors to leave them as is because they align with the book title, “Ordinary, Average Guy – Uncensored Memoirs of a Trailer Park Refugee.”
 No one reading a book by that name would expect to find perfection.

 If I were to label the type of writer I am, fledgling comes to mind.
 Call me, “Fledgling Writer.”
 To my mechanic friends having never heard this term, it simply means, brilliant.